 It is important to choose a partner that will help you design a solution that will appeal to your customers and scale with you as you expand your business.
 Even if you don’t have a global merchant base now, you may in the future — or your current customers may want to expand their sales into new regions.
 For payments to be a true value-add, your solution should be feature-rich, automatically compliant and built to scale.

-Payment facilitator compliance is a major hurdle for an ISV looking to integrate payments into its platform, and it is easy to get in over your head.
-The best solution for your platform’s long-term success is to work with an expert that can manage compliance for you.
+Payment facilitator compliance is a major hurdle for a software platform looking to integrate payments into its solution, and it is easy to get in over your head.
+The best strategy for your platform’s long-term success is to work with an expert that can manage compliance for you.